Competitiveness

 Spain has one of the greatest potentials for renewable electricity generation and an ambitious national hydrogen strategy.

-OPS technology is available for large-scale implementation, although this requires the adaptation of the fleet in many cases and electrical and civil engineering works to provide the docks with connections according to the electrical systems of the ships.
+OPS technology is available for large-scale implementation, although this requires adaptation of the fleet in many cases and electrical and civil engineering works to provide the docks with connections suitable for the ships' electrical systems.

-Spain has an ambitious national implementation plan as well as the participation of its port authorities in international consortiums, currently having connection infrastructure in some ports.
+Spain has an ambitious national implementation plan as well as the participation of its port authorities in international consortia, currently having connection infrastructure in some ports.

 LNG and RENEWABLE GASES (biomethane, H2 and synthetic gas)